GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 This file contains the schema for the game model, including relationships with themes, tags, and builds.

 - name: String, required, unique
+- lowercaseName: String, required, unique
+  - Sprint 5: added to support case-insensitive search for games (since serverless doesn't support collation)
 - themes: Array of ObjectIds, ref: "Theme", default: []

-  - Sprint 1: this started out as theme (since we thought each game would have one theme)
-  - Sprint 2: modified to an array of themes pointing to ObjectIds in the theme model

 - tags: Array of ObjectIds, ref: "Tag", default: []

-  - Sprint 1: this started out as a string array of tags
-  - Sprint 2: modified to an array of tags pointing to ObjectIds in the tag model

 - description: String, required
 - webGLBuild: Boolean, default: false
-  - Sprint 1: this was originally "game" when we thought webGL was the only build we were supporting
-  - Sprint 2: modified to a boolean that signifies whether or not the game has a build
 - builds: [BuildSchema]
-  - Sprint 2: added to point to all the builds for a game EXCEPT webGL
+  - points to all the builds for a game EXCEPT webGL
 - lesson: String
 - parentingGuide: String
 - answerKey: String
-  - Sprint 2: added to support nonprofit's request for answer keys in games
 - videoTrailer: String
+- preview: Boolean, required
-  - Sprint 2: added to support nonprofit's request for video trailer in games
+  - Sprint 5: added to support filtering games by preview status
+  - games start off as preview=true and when published become preview=false
-- image: String (not yet implemented)
+- image: String, required
-  - Sprint 5: will be added to support image previews on game gallery, home page, game pages without webgl builds, etc
+  - Sprint 5: field has been added, but backblaze has not been integrated

 This file also contains the schema for the build model, which is a subdocument of the game model.
 This schema was implemented in Sprint 2.